It would be a mistake for businesses to believe that Making Tax Digital for VAT is old news.

 “Cut/copy and paste is seen by HMRC as risky and error-prone,” adds Bicknell.
 “It also means lots of manual intervention, which is inefficient and time-consuming.”

-So, it granted a one-year grace period – known as the soft landing period – during which cut/copy and paste were considered to be a way of digital linking.
+So, it initially granted a one-year grace period – known as the soft-landing period – during which cut/copy and paste were considered to be a way of digital linking.

 Speaking as an accountant, Bicknell’s advice is simple: “Why not just bite the bullet and find a complete MTD for VAT compatible accounting solution?
 It will make your life and your accounting much easier.”

 As mentioned earlier, adjustments to the input or output tax are treated differently in MTD (notably, the specific adjustments are outlined in section 4.4 of the official VAT Notice).

 The total of the adjustment must be kept as a digital record but the calculation you use to create it in a spreadsheet does not need to be digitally linked (although it should be retained for your VAT record keeping).

 Adjustments can be manually journaled into your VAT accounting.